An analytic proof of Griffiths' conjecture on compact Riemann surfaces: Proof

-where the third equality follows from the fact that $\tilde{g}^{\sigma_j}_i\to \pi^\perp$ strongly in $L^2$ and we denote $h_i:=h_{t_i}$.
+where the first equality follows from \cite[Proposition (3.4.9)]{LT}, the third equality follows from the fact that $\tilde{g}^{\sigma_j}_i\to \pi^\perp$ strongly in $L^2$, and we denote $h_i:=h_{t_i}$.
 The last term is nonpositive by the proof of inequality (4.18) in \cite{UY}.
 The second term is zero, since Proposition \ref{prop: keyest} implies that

 and the right-hand side is zero since $\mathrm{tr} \ \pi^\perp$ is a constant integer almost everywhere following from $\pi\in L^2_1$.
 We claim that the first term is nonpositive if $f_i(p_i)\to-\infty$ as $i\to\infty$.
 Note that, by Proposition \ref{prop: keyest}, we have $\operatorname{osc} f\le C$ and consequently $f_i\to -\infty$ on $X$ if $f_i(p_i)\to-\infty$.
 Fix an arbitrary point $p\in X$.
 We have